NikitosGolubev/contactList/README.md

 Contact List By Nikita Golubev (February 2018)

-Create purpose:
+Create a purpose:
 1)    To reinforce and advance knowledge of native Javascript.
 2)    To advance knowledge of ES6 and native work with DOM
-3)	To improve coding style, to learn how to write good comments and think more about functions and variables name
+3)    To improve the coding style, to learn how to write good comments and think more about functions and variables name

 Usage recommendations:
 1)    A laptop or PC
 2)    A modern browser

 So, now I am 16 years old.
-And this is my contact list project which was started at 19th of  February and ended at 23rd of February.
+And this is my contact list project which was started on the 19th of  February and ended on the 23rd of February.
-In this project I’ve paid attention to a lot of details.
+In this project, I’ve paid attention to a lot of details.
 My main purpose was to create as much as possible flexible and clear code that would be well commented.
 So, I haven’t used Babel to compile ES6 into ES5, so I suppose that you will test this code in modern browsers.
-Also, I have used flexbox(css), but this project doesn’t  responsive because my main purpose was to train Javascript .
+Also, I have used flexbox(CSS), but this project doesn’t responsive because my main purpose was to master Javascript.
 All Javascript is placed in one file – main.js
 I hope you will like my project, thank you for attention.

 # UPD:
 # Front-end
--)There were no design, so I styled all elements on flow.
+-)There was no design, so I styled all elements on flow.

--)At the time of creation, I had not learnt NPM, GULP, BEM, SASS yet, so this things aren't applied.
+-)At the time of creation, I had not learned NPM, GULP, BEM, SASS yet, so these things aren't applied.

 # [--RUS--]